 Existential Therapy and Acceptance and Commitment Therapy (ACT)

 Combining existential exploration of life’s meaning and freedom with the acceptance-based strategies of ACT can help you develop psychological flexibility and live by your values despite existential concerns.
 This is an example of integrative therapy that works well with clients who come in without a specific intense stressor but more of a general malaise.
-I have found that this treatment method works well for those who cannot quite figure out why they don’t feel like life has enough meaning or enjoyment but don’t know why.
+I have found that this treatment method, combining ACT and existential logotherapy, works well for those who cannot quite figure out why they don’t feel like life has enough meaning or enjoyment but don’t know why.

 This example of integrative therapy works well for life transitions, grief and loss, and general malaise.
 It also is a sound approach for people who want to develop a deeper sense of meaning in their lives.